 Kaitlin, from Originally Lovely, loves knitting and crocheting.
-It doesn’t take much to start.
-All you need is yarn and either a hook needle for crochet or knitting needles.
-You should start with simple tutorials and research the different types of yarns, as different fabrics can create vastly different results.
-Once you get the hang of it, you can let your imagination run wild and adjust patterns to create anything you want!
+It doesn’t take much to start All you need is yarn and either a hook needle for crochet or knitting needles.
+You should start with simple tutorials and research the types of threads, as different fabrics can create vastly different results.
+Once you get the hang of it, you can let your imagination run wild and adjust patterns to make anything you want!

 There are other things you can do with needles as well.
-You can try embroidery and sew fun logos or designs into fabrics.
-Or you can try your hand at Needlepoint and use a screen and thread to create works of art with string.
+You can try embroidery and sew fun logos or designs into fabrics, Or you can try your hand at Needlepoint and use a screen and thread to create works of art with string.
 You could go old school and learn how to weave with a loom as they did before the industrial revolution.
-I never cease to be amazed at the huge detailed tapestries that women of the Middle Ages created.
+I never cease to be amazed at the vast and detailed tapestries that women of the Middle Ages created.

 Upcycling is the art of creating something new out of broken or discarded items.
-Kris, founder of Bycurated, loves upcycling.
+Kris, the founder of Bycurated, loves upcycling.
 She says that anything can be upcycled, from furniture to home décor.
-To get started, she recommends collecting some common crafting items, like fabrics, glass, beads, cables, and anything else that might spark your creativity.
+To get started, she recommends collecting some everyday crafting items, like fabrics, glass, beads, cables, and anything else that might spark your creativity.

 Once you have some supplies, you can start upcycling stuff.
 Add jewels to an old mirror to jazz it up and give it new life.
 Refinish old furniture.
 Use book pages to create origami.
 The possibilities with upcycling are limited only by your imagination.

-Woodworking is a creative and difficult hobby, so if you’re going to attempt it, I recommend reading up on woodworking first.
+Woodworking is a creative and challenging hobby, so if you attempt it, I recommend reading up on woodworking first.
 However, the results can be outstanding.
-Some woodworkers carve amazing sculptures out of tree trunks with chain saws, while others make amazing small wooden figures by whittling a stick with a tiny knife.
+Some woodworkers carve unique sculptures out of tree trunks with chain saws, while others make impressive small wooden figures by whittling a stick with a tiny knife.

-Others use wood as their medium to craft useful objects, like birdhouses, memory boxes, and even furniture.
+Others use wood as their medium to craft valuable objects, like birdhouses, memory boxes, and even furniture.
 Learning to use carpentry tools and how to construct small items out of wood is a great way to spark your creativity and design something unique.